Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 275](images/question275.jpg)

 - [ ] Box 1: readinessProbe: 15.
 Box 2: timeoutSeconds: 15.
-- [x] Box 1: livenessProbe.
+- [x] Box 1: livenessProbe:.
 Box 2: periodSeconds: 15.
-- [ ] Box 1: ShutdownProbe: 15.
+- [ ] Box 1: ShutdownProbe:.
 Box 2: initialDelaySeconds: 15.
-- [ ] Box 1: readinessProbe.
+- [ ] Box 1: readinessProbe:.
 Box 2: periodSeconds: 15.

 ### You need to create an instance of Azure Application Insights named az400-123456789-main and configure the instance to receive telemetry data from an Azure web app named az400-123456789-main.
 To complete this task, sign in to the Microsoft Azure portal.